911 Appliance repair service

 Is it safe to attempt oven repairs myself if it won’t heat up?

-While some minor troubleshooting like checking the circuit breaker is safe, oven repairs involving electrical components should be performed by qualified professionals to avoid risks of electric shock or further damage.
+Minor troubleshooting such as checking circuit breakers is generally safe, but repairs involving electrical or gas components should be done by qualified professionals to avoid risks.